frankwiles/django-app-metrics/README.rst

 ::

-  from app_metrics.utils import create_metric, metric
+  from app_metrics.utils import create_metric, metric, timing, Timer, gauge

   # Create a new metric to track
   my_metric = create_metric(name='New User Metric', slug='new_user_signup')